Skip to main content

 Check the simulation

-Every time the assistant changes the rule, it re-runs the rule against the most recent tool calls for that app and shows the verdict for each.
-This lets you confirm it catches what you want (no false negatives) and doesn’t catch anything you didn’t expect (no false positives) before the rule ever goes live.
+Every time the assistant changes the rule, it re-runs it against recent tool calls and shows the verdict for each.
+Confirm it catches what you want (no false negatives) and doesn’t catch anything unexpected (no false positives).

 4